Mekino05/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-write an empty class Rectangle that defines a rectangle
+write a class Rectangle that defines a rectangle